wensmanhester/notes/README.md

 - Liskov Substitution: Derived classes must be substitutable for their base classes.
 - Interface Segregation: Clients should not be forced to depend on methods they do not use.
 - Dependency Inversion: High-level modules should not depend on low-level modules; both should depend on abstractions.

+# 2024-02-18
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, always strive to write clean, readable, and maintainable code.
+It’s better to have a simple solution that works reliably than a complex one that’s hard to understand or debug.
+Remember that you're not just writing code for computers but also for fellow human beings who will read, review, and build upon it.
+And as your program evolves, the value of simplicity compounds."

+"Also, 'Premature optimization is the root of all evil.' — Donald Knuth.
+Focus on making your code correct first, then optimize if and when necessary.
+Modern software systems are often more bound by architecture and design choices than by raw speed of individual components.
+Hence, invest time in understanding the problem domain and designing an efficient algorithm before diving into micro-optimizations."